Grant Hermanns: Staph infection

 In hopes of improving his chances of being recruited to a Division I school, Hermanns participated in several combines entering his senior year.
 During the 40-yard dash, he suffered a hip avulsion fracture, but nonetheless continued and finished the combine.
 The fracture resulted in him missing several football games.
-He eventually recovered and played in six matches of the season, and performed well enough that he was given all-metro and all-state honors.
+He eventually recovered and played in six games of the season, and performed well enough that he was given All-Metro and All-State honors.

 "But then I started getting these weird fevers," he later said.
 I would be at 104 degrees just randomly or I'd go all the way down to 94, a sub-fever.
 And it would happen all the time, like every other day.
 I'd be falling asleep in class, just covered in sweat.
 My parents didn't know what was going on and they took me to the doctor multiple times.
 The doctor said, 'You're fine, nothing's wrong.'
 They tested my white cell count and they couldn't find anything.

 Despite being told he was fine, Hermanns' weight started to decrease at a rapid rate, going from 265 lbs down to 190 lbs in only a couple months.
 His mother brought him to a physical therapist, and when asked to sit on the table, his left hip was elevated much higher than his right.
 "They were like, 'Oh, that's not right,'" he recalled.

 At the next day's football practice, Hermanns believed in the bathroom he was urinating blood.
 Later, it was discovered that it was his liver enzymes exiting his body, meaning that it was deteriorating due to an illness.
 He was immediately brought to the emergency room, where an MRI discovered a pomegranate-sized cyst located in his hip.
 His cyst was removed the next day through surgery.

 Doctors told Hermanns and his family that the staph infection may have resulted from a cut received during a football game.
 He was told that it had entered his hip and started attacking his body in the subsequent months.
 They also said that if he had been several years older, the infection may have been fatal, as it is better handled by younger patients.

 Hermanns lost feeling in a section of his left leg, as well as his left foot, after the surgery; one spot is still numb due to nerve damage resulting from the infection.
-He had to re-learn walking, but within time got closer to normal.
+He had to re-learn walking, but within time became closer to normal.
 As the football season had stopped by this time, Hermanns focused his efforts on wrestling.
 Just a couple months after the near-fatal staph infection, Hermanns entered the New Mexico Class 6A State Wrestling Championships and won the heavyweight division.